dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 3/README.md

 ![opt_check synthesis result — AND gate](../images/image28.png)

-We expected an AND gate, and we got an AND gate after optimization.
+An AND gate was expected, and an AND gate was obtained after optimization.
 Thus, optimization was successful.

 ---